Q. What is the current cost of tuition at the U-M?

 Q. Why is it necessary to raise tuition?

-A. The key reason for increasing tuition is the long-term decline in state funding.
-Overall, state funding for the university has declined by more than 50 percent on a per-student basis, adjusting for inflation, over the past decade.
+A. The key reason for increasing tuition is inflation and the long-term decline in state funding.
+Overall, state funding for the university has declined by 40 percent on a per-student basis, adjusting for inflation, over the past decade.

-While there was a 1.6 percent increase in state funding for the 2012-13 academic year, that comes after a 15 percent cut in state funding last year.
-In the 1960s, state funding made up 80 percent of the U-M’s general fund budget – the budget that pays for the university’s core academic programs.
-In the coming year, the state appropriation will drop to less than 17 percent of the general fund budget.
+For the coming fiscal year (FY2015) state funding will increase 5.8 percent, which helped to keep the increase in tuition at less than the rate of inflation for in-state students.
+However in the 1960s, state funding made up 80 percent of the U-M’s general fund budget – the budget that pays for the university’s core academic programs.
+In the coming year, the state appropriation will be around 16 percent of the general fund budget.

-Q. Why does University of Michigan tuition go up each year?
+Q. Why does U-M tuition go up each year?

 Maintaining the excellence of our educational programs and ensuring access to the university for students from all economic backgrounds are U-M’s top priorities.
 Accordingly, we have consistently boosted financial aid each year for students with demonstrated need.

-This year, the university increased centrally awarded financial aid for undergraduates by 10.1 percent.
-That means that, for the fourth consecutive year, the increase in financial aid more than offsets the increase in tuition and room-and-board rates for most state resident students with financial need.
-Additionally, that increase will come in the form of grant aid ¬– which does not need to be repaid – reducing the educational loan portion of those students’ financial aid package.
+For the 2014-15 academic year, the university increased centrally awarded financial aid for undergraduates by 17.2 percent.
+That means that, for the sixth consecutive year, the increase in financial aid more than offsets the increase in tuition and room-and-board rates for most state resident students with financial need.
+Additionally, that increase will come in the form of grant aid – which does not need to be repaid – reducing the educational loan portion of those students’ financial aid package.

 The annual appropriation from the state also plays a key role in setting tuition and fees.
-While there is a small increase in state funding this year, that follows a large cut the previous year.
-On an inflation-adjusted basis, state funding per student has declined by 50 percent in the past decade.
+While there is an important 5.8 percent increase in state funding for the coming year, state funding per student, on an inflation-adjusted basis, has declined by 40 percent in the past decade.

 Q. What is the U-M doing to help defray the high cost of higher education?